RickRedSix/twitter-webhook-boilerplate-python/README.md

 	```
 	Subscription will be created for user the context provided by the access tokens.
 By default the tokens on the app page are the account that created the app.

-3. Test configuration by sending a DM to or from the subscribed account.
-You should receive a message event on your deployed webhook app.

 ## Deploy to Heroku (optional)